Global Momentum Compression for Sparse Communication in Distributed Learning: Introduction

-The other category is based on sparsified gradient~\citep{DBLP:conf/emnlp/AjiH17,DBLP:conf/nips/AlistarhH0KKR18,DBLP:conf/nips/StichCJ18,DBLP:conf/icml/KarimireddyRSJ19,DBLP:conf/icml/TangYLZL19}, which is called \emph{sparse communication}.
-In sparse communication, after calculating the update vector $\g_{t,k}$ at each iteration, each worker only sends a subset of coordinates in $\g_{t,k}$, denoted as $S(\g_{t,k})$.
-Here, $S(\g_{t,k})$ is a sparse vector, and hence it can reduce the communication cost.
-In recent works~\citep{DBLP:conf/emnlp/AjiH17,DBLP:conf/iclr/LinHM0D18}, each worker will typically remember those values which are not sent, i.e., $\g_{t,k} - S(\g_{t,k})$, and store it in the \emph{memory} rather than dropping them.
-The $\g_{t,k} - S(\g_{t,k})$ is called \emph{memory gradient} and it will be used to calculate the next update vector $\g_{t+1,k}$.
-This is intuitively necessary because a subset coordinates of one stochastic gradient can not reflect the real descent direction and can make errors with higher probability than the original stochastic gradient.
-This memory gradient based sparse communication strategy has been widely adopted by recent communication compression methods and has achieved better performance than quantization methods and other sparse communication methods without memory gradient.
-In these memory gradient based sparse communication methods, some are for vanilla SGD~(including signSGD)~\citep{DBLP:conf/emnlp/AjiH17,DBLP:conf/nips/AlistarhH0KKR18,DBLP:conf/nips/StichCJ18,DBLP:conf/icml/KarimireddyRSJ19,DBLP:conf/icml/TangYLZL19}.
-The convergence rate of vanilla SGD with sparse communication has been proved in~\citep{DBLP:conf/nips/AlistarhH0KKR18,DBLP:conf/nips/StichCJ18,DBLP:conf/icml/KarimireddyRSJ19,DBLP:conf/icml/TangYLZL19}.
-Very recently, there has appeared one sparse communication method for distributed MSGD~(DMSGD), called deep gradient compression~(DGC)~\citep{DBLP:conf/iclr/LinHM0D18}, which has achieved better performance than vanilla DSGD with sparse communication in practise.
-However, the theory about the convergence of DGC is still lack.
-Furthermore, although DGC uses momentum SGD, the momentum in DGC is calculated by each worker and hence it is a local momentum without global information.
+Due to the presence of compressed error, naively compressing the communicated vectors in DSGD or DMSGD will damage the convergence, especially when the compression ratio is high.
+The most representative technique designed to tackle this issue is error feedback~\citep{DBLP:conf/nips/StichCJ18, DBLP:conf/icml/KarimireddyRSJ19}, also called error compensation or memory vector.
+The error feedback technique keeps the compressed error into the error residual on each worker and incorporates the error residual into the next update.
+Error feedback based sparse communication methods have been widely adopted by recent communication compression methods and achieved better performance than quantization methods and other sparse communication methods without error feedback.
+In existing error feedback based sparse communication methods, most are for vanilla DSGD~\citep{DBLP:conf/emnlp/AjiH17,DBLP:conf/nips/AlistarhH0KKR18,DBLP:conf/nips/StichCJ18,DBLP:conf/icml/KarimireddyRSJ19,DBLP:conf/icml/TangYLZL19}.
+There has appeared one error feedback based sparse communication method for DMSGD, called Deep Gradient Compression~(DGC)~\citep{DBLP:conf/iclr/LinHM0D18}, which has achieved better performance than vanilla DSGD with sparse communication in practice.
+However, the theory about the convergence of DGC is still lacking.
+Furthermore, although DGC combines momentum and error feedback, the momentum in DGC only accumulates stochastic gradients computed by each worker locally.
+Therefore, the momentum in DGC is a local momentum without global information.